Dallas Ducar

 Dallas Ducar is an entrepreneur, advocate, and healthcare leader.
-She currently serves as the Executive Vice President of Donor Engagement and External Relations at Fenway Health.
+She currently serves as the Chief Strategy Officer at Fenway Health.
 Prior to this Dallas was the founding President and Chief Executive Officer (CEO) of Transhealth opening the first 'independent, comprehensive' transgender health center.
 She is a Fellow of the American Academy of Nursing, a nurse practitioner, and healthcare executive.
 Her writing has appeared in the Boston Globe, the Hill, Newsweek, and STAT among other outlets.
 She has been featured on major media outlets including MSNBC, NBC, NPR, Reuters, and Radio Boston.

 Early life and education

 Dallas Ducar is from Phoenix, Arizona.
 She studied at the University of Virginia, where she majored in philosophy and cognitive science with a focus on neuroscience, and minored in bioethics.
 She volunteered on the Charlottesville-Albermarle Rescue Squad, and was an emergency nurse, psychiatric nurse, and psychiatric nurse practitioner.
 She also holds a certificate in Public Leadership from the Harvard John F. Kennedy School of Government.